karlovskiy/filteria/README.md

 # filteria
-Filtering and sorting API for hibernate criteria
+Filtering and sorting API for hibernate criteria generation